-The education and disability legislation guiding our special education policy
+The education and disability legislation guiding our approach to learning support

 - Education act 1989